vojtech-sidorin/quickclump/README.md

 clumpit doesn't presume anything about the origin of the input data.
 It will find clumps in any 3-dimensional rectangular array served in a FITS file.

+## Requirements

+- Python 2.7/3.4 or above.
+- Python packages:
+    - numpy
+    - astropy or pyfits

 ## Notes

 -   Following my tests with real CO data, this program consumes up to 10 times